The Room of Entanglement

 1/5

-The concept of the Room of Entanglement as a collective output and structure of the semester was the central element of our spring 2022 design studio on Zurich Altstetten.
-This means the main focus of this studio was the individual “project” as such, but rather the setting where these proposed interventions – as well as the assumptions, emotions and world-views they are based on – were communicated and discussed.
-In this case the role of the design proposal is rather to activate the setting, to become an object and tool for dialogue and to help others to engage.
+On a pedagogical level the room becomes a collective output and the “boundary object” of the studio.
+This means the main focus is not the individual “project” as such, but rather the setting where these proposed interventions – as well as the assumptions, emotions and world-views they are based on – are communicated and discussed.
+Here, the role of the design proposal is rather to activate the setting, to become an object and tool for dialogue and to help others to engage.
 Arguments, design details, maps, metaphors or renders are no longer there to convince but to invite to add, change, execute, test, cherish or play around with.
+The fact that students do not present their project in isolation can help them to learn from and with others.
+It helps to enhance the ability to think about the relations between different projects and to relate an individual contribution to a larger narrative.

-During studio Altsetten we tested four different alterations of the Room of Entanglements.
+The concept of the Room of Entanglement as a collective output and structure of the semester was the central element of our spring 2022 design studio on Zurich Altstetten.
+During this studio we tested four different alterations of the Room of Entanglements.
 The guests we invited to these sessions rather became active contributors than visiting “critics” or experts.

 Room No. 1: Spatial setup (sketch by Chloé Nachtergael)